-Mice on Venus is a game about investigating cases with ambiguous morality.
+Mice on Venus is a detective simulation game about investigating cases with ambiguous morality.

 Mankind has left Earth, setting up colonies floating in the upper atmosphere of the planet Venus.
-The player follows a drifter renting on a remote Outpost.
-The players job is to solve cases assigned to them by the worlds Citizens, where it’s up to you how to go about solving each of the cases.
+You play as a PI who’s job is to solve cases assigned to them by the worlds Citizens, where it’s up to you how to go about solving each of the cases.

 Although this list may not be exhaustive, it aims to cover most vital and interesting elements the game boasts.

 To facilitate the investigation mechanics the environment had to be populated with believable Citizens that displayed just as complex routines as the Case relevant entities.